FHNW-Dream-Team/five-card-stud/README.md

 ## Features

 + Add players to game
++ Add up to 10 players (logical maximum)
 + Give users a username or generate one
 + Remove players from game
++ Select which to remove
++ Figure out what type each hand is
++ Show who the winner is of each round
 + Resize window depending on player count
-+ Figure out what type each hand is
++ Nice design

 ## Installation